 Schedule B Numbers

-The U.S. government pays careful attention to exports for national security and monetary reasons like tariffs.
+The U.S. government pays careful attention to exports for national security and monetary reasons.
 To help with the process, the U.S. government collects statistical information about exports with Schedule B codes.
-Schedule B codes are a subset of HTS codes, and they are typically more comfortable to use and faster to process than the standard HTS numbers.

 HS codes are a set of six-digit codes used by countries around the world.
-This standardized code helps identify the duty and tax rates of product groups, software, and related technology.
+This standardized code helps identify product groups’ duty and tax rates, software, and related technology.
 Your company will use HS codes when working with customers, vendors, and foreign nationals who reside outside the U.S.

 Does Your Company Have The Right Classifications & Licenses?

 U.S. export controls and licenses can be a challenge to understand and maintain.
 Classification requires an in-depth knowledge of your products and regulations to accurately choose a specific ECCN.
 If you don’t have the ECCN correct, you cannot correctly determine whether or not you will need a license.

 Do you want to save time, money and avoid costly fines/penalties?
-Our team of trade compliance experts is standing by to help you free up your time and resources so you can focus on your business!
+We are here to help you free up your time and resources so you can focus on your business!